How Much Does Long-Term Individual Disability Insurance Cost?

 Updated

-Think about it: If some unexpected event happened tomorrow and you were unable to work, how would you pay your bills?
-Scary thought, isn't it?
+If an unexpected event happened and you were unable to work, would you be able to pay for your medical costs and loss of income?
 Luckily, that's what disability insurance is for.
-If you fall seriously ill or get seriously injured, long-term disability will pay out a percentage of your salary to help replace your monthly income.
+If you get seriously ill or injured, long-term disability insurance can pay out a percentage of your salary to help replace your monthly income.

-Simply put, disability insurance replaces your lost income due to a disability, illness or injury, normally covering between 40% and 70% of your salary.
-There are several different types of disability insurance that may apply to you, like:
+Disability insurance replaces a portion of your lost income due to a disability, illness, or injury, usually covering between 40% and 70% of your salary.
+There are several different types of disability insurance that you can choose from.

-• Individual long-term disability insurance: This coverage handles long-term injuries, disabilities, and illnesses.
-These disabilities or illnesses keep you from working and are not to be confused with work-related injuries or illnesses.
-Coverage lasts years, and sometimes decades, depending on your benefits.
+• Individual long-term disability insurance: This coverage handles long-term injuries, disabilities, and illnesses that keep you from working.
+This coverage does not pay for work-related injuries or illnesses, which are covered by workers' comp insurance.
+Coverage can last for years, and sometimes decades, depending on your benefits.

-• Individual short-term disability insurance: Just like long-term disability insurance, short-term also covers injuries, disabilities, and illnesses that keep you from working.
-Instead of lasting years, this coverage only lasts for days or months, hence the title short-term.
+• Individual short-term disability insurance: Just like individual long-term disability insurance, short-term also covers injuries, disabilities, and illnesses that keep you from working.
+But instead of lasting for years, this coverage only lasts for days or months.
+A typical coverage term ranges from three to six months.

-• Group long-term disability insurance: Group long-term is offered through your employer.
+• Group long-term disability insurance: Group long-term disability insurance is offered through your employer.
 You can choose to participate in group coverage or opt out.
-This policy is offered to all eligible employees at your work and is the kind of disability coverage that lasts for years.
-Health risk factors are not accounted for since it is rated on a group basis, which is a huge plus.
+This policy is offered to all eligible employees, and coverage can last for years.
+Health risk factors are not accounted for since coverage is rated on a group basis, which can be a huge benefit for many employees.

-• Group short-term disability insurance: This group disability coverage is just like group long-term insurance in the sense that it is offered through your employer and covers disabilities, illnesses, and injuries.
-Again, it is offered to all eligible employees and you may choose to opt out if you so desire.
-Health risk factors are still not accounted for on this disability policy type and your employer normally pays for this coverage.
+• Group short-term disability insurance: This coverage is just like group long-term insurance in the sense that it's offered through your employer and covers disabilities, illnesses, and injuries.
+Again, it's offered to all eligible employees, and you may choose to opt out if you so desire.
+Health risk factors are not accounted for in this disability policy type, and your employer normally pays for this coverage.

 Government-backed disability programs:

-• Social Security Disability Insurance: This is offered by the federal government and is a federally funded disability benefits program.
-Sounds like a big deal doesn't it?
+• Social Security Disability Insurance: Also known as SSDI, this coverage is offered by the government and is a federally funded disability benefits program.

-• State disability programs: State disability programs are in just a few states across the country and offer temporary disability insurance.
+• State disability programs: State disability programs are available in several states across the country and offer temporary disability insurance.

 disability income